ChMacedo/post-install-config/README.md

 </p>
 <p>
 Create an admin role  <br />
-From the Admin Panel, we will add a Supreme Admin role
+From the Admin Panel, we will add a Supreme Admin role, and under the permissions tab we will allow all.
 </p>
 <br />